haleybiersch/intuitivesoul/README.md

 REVISIONS

-Below is a list of files that do not seem to be used in the theme:
+Below is a list of files that do not seem to be used in the theme and have been removed:
 - css/nicepage.css (used on the ui-kit, not used)
 - css/home.css (used on the ui-kit, not used)
 - ui-kit.php (this is from the original UI Kit, not used)